 That’s why there are corporate meditation programs.
 Corporate meditation programs don’t just help workers manage their emotions, be more engaged and present.
 They’ll also feel more satisfied and fulfilled at work and in their lives.

-Just as a coffee break is time off that ultimately helps employees be more productive, corporate meditation helps employees destress and recharge.
+Just as a coffee break is a time off that ultimately helps employees be more productive, corporate meditation helps employees destress and recharge.
 It helps companies save money on employee turnover, fewer sick days and higher productivity.
 Additionally, it helps workers be more innovative, make fewer costly mistakes, and think more clearly.

 Countless peer-reviewed scientific studies all confirm the benefits of meditation.
 Now I’ll explain what a corporate meditation program is, what takes place, and then how your company can utilize one.